-- Try to white out your eyebrows (foundation or a cover stick under the white may be helpful) or use wax and a latex piece from a costume shop (apply over your brows in the direction the hairs grow).
+- Cover your eyebrows (foundation or a cover stick under the white may be helpful) or use wax and a latex piece from a costume shop (apply over your brows in the direction the hairs grow).
 If you want to use wax, options include mortician's wax; or "eyebrow plastic," available from stage makeup suppliers such as Kryolan.
 (They recommend using a sealer, too, which they also sell.
-In fact, Kryolan sells an "Eyebrow Design Kit" which contains spirit gum, wax, and sealer.)
+Kryolan sells an "Eyebrow Design Kit" which contains spirit gum, wax, and sealer.)
 Some costume makeup books recommend soaping out the brows (rub a bar of soap over the brows in direction of hair growth).
 It does minimize them, but I've never figured out how to put makeup on over the soap.
-A friend even passed on a drag queen's tip: using Elmer's Glue!
+Drag queens use Elmer's glue or a glue stick.
+Try the kind that goes on purple but dries clear.
 Some Columbias bleach, shave or pluck their brows.
 Whatever works for you.

 Here are some suggestions for blocking out your eyebrows using spirit gum from Anna from

 Lincoln and Jen Hoffman (who learned it in a stage makeup course).
 When done right, it looks great.